tedeh/jayson/README.md

 * `encoding` -> String that determines the encoding to use and defaults to utf8

+###### Client.http Events

+The HTTP server will emit the following events:

+* `http request` Emitted when the client has just created a HTTP request.
+First argument is an instance of `http.ClientRequest`
+* `http response` Emitted when the client has received an HTTP response.
+First argument is an instance of `http.IncomingMessage` and second argument an instance of `http.ClientRequest`.
+* `http error` Emitted when the underlying stream emits `error`.
+First argument is the error.

 It is possible to pass a string URL as the first argument.
 The URL will be run through [url.parse][nodejs_docs_url_parse].
 Example:

 ```javascript